Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 You can ask for a revision of a decision to impose a sanction at any time.
 Sanctions are one of the specified grounds for an ‘any time revision'.
 This means sanctions can be challenged years after they were imposed.

 The best way to request a revision of a decision is via your online UC journal.
-If the sanction decision was made more than a month ago, explain that you are asking for an ‘any time revision’, though this should automatically be considered by the DWP.
+If the sanction decision was made more than a month ago, explain that you are asking for an ‘any time revision’, although this should automatically be considered by the DWP.

-Our tool: Universal credit sanctions: mandatory reconsideration (for subscribers) can help you with this.
+Universal credit sanctions: mandatory reconsideration

 The DWP should issue a mandatory reconsideration notice telling you of its decision on your application for a revision.
 If you are unhappy with the DWP’s decision, you can appeal to a First-tier Tribunal.
 The time limit for doing so is normally one month from the date of the mandatory reconsideration notice but in some circumstances this can be extended, as long as you appeal within the absolute time limit which is usually 13 months from the date of the notice.
 However, if you were notified of the sanction decision more than 13 months ago and the application for a revision is refused, you can appeal outside of the time limit if the tribunal accepts that the decision could have been revised as there was a specific ground.
 Seek advice before you appeal.